HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Conclusions

-In this paper, we proposed a HAFL framework to address privacy concerns in fine-tuning LLMs.
-To accommodate client resource heterogeneity, we first introduced an importance-based parameter truncation scheme at the local LLM.
-However, the truncation process inevitably results in performance degradation.
-To tackle this, we further developed an importance-based parameter frozen scheme at the local LLM.
-At the cloud server, we proposed an adaptive global model aggregation method to counter the information dilution problem caused by the zero-padding aggregation method.
-Our experimental results demonstrate that our method achieves rapid convergence with low communication overhead.
-Compared to the truncation approach, our importance-based partial freezing scheme maintains client model performance during global model parameter distribution.
-Furthermore, the adaptive aggregation method achieves faster convergence compared to the zero-padding approach.
+In this paper, we proposed the Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization framework to address privacy concerns in fine-tuning LLMs.
+To accommodate client resource heterogeneity, we first designed a salience-driven adaptive quantization scheme that dynamically adjusts the proportion of quantized transformer blocks based on both the computational capabilities of the clients and the importance of the blocks.
+To further address resource heterogeneity, we introduced an importance-based parameter truncation scheme at the local LLM.
+However, the truncation process inevitably resulted in performance degradation.
+To mitigate this, we developed an importance-based parameter freezing scheme at the local LLM.
+For the cloud server, we proposed an adaptive global model aggregation method to counter the information dilution problem caused by the zero-padding aggregation method.
+Moreover, we proposed an Importance-Aware Bandwidth-Adaptive Communication Quantization scheme, which prioritized the transmission of important LoRA rank-1 matrices with higher precision under bandwidth constraints.
+Experimental results demonstrated the effectiveness of our framework, with GPU memory usage decreasing by 31\%, communication cost reduced by 49\%, and model accuracy improving by 50\%.
+These results highlights that our framework effectively supports federated fine-tuning of LLMs in real-world heterogeneous environments.